SMO Open 2023 ??% Speedrun

 Problem 1

-Other things to consider: trying to relate weirder points (e.g. $M$) with points you're more familiar with, though this was less useful in this context, in part because the funny conditions made it more of an "applying basic principles" sort of question rather than a "recognising configurations" sort of question.
+Other things to consider: trying to relate weirder points (e.g. MM) with points you're more familiar with, though this was less useful in this context, in part because the funny conditions made it more of an "applying basic principles" sort of question rather than a "recognising configurations" sort of question.

 Problem 2